podzit/pyventory/README.md

 pip install nicegui
 ```

-## Customize your variables
+## Customize your environment
-Edit packages/env.py to custom your environnement:
+Edit packages/env.py to custom your environment:
 ```python
 HOST = 'your_server_ip'
 PORT = 8091 # Or another custom port